DavAug/chi/docs/source/index.rst

 The main features of chi are

-- Simulation of dose response models for arbitrary dosing regimens, such as pharmacokinetic & pharmacodynamic (PKPD) models, physiology-based pharmacokinetic (PBPK) models, and quantitative systems pharmacology (QSP) models.
+- Simulation of treatment responses to custom dosing regimens, using pharmacokinetic & pharmacodynamic (PKPD) models, physiology-based pharmacokinetic (PBPK) models, and/or quantitative systems pharmacology (QSP) models.
-- Inference of model parameters from data (classical or Bayesian).
+- Inference of model parameters from measurements, clinical factors, and/or genetic factors (classical or Bayesian).
-- Simulation of the dose response variability in a population (hierarchical models/non-linear mixed effects models).
+- Simulation of treatment response variability across individuals (hierarchical models/non-linear mixed effects models).
-- Inference of population parameters from data (classical or Bayesian).
+- Inference of population parameters from measurements, clinical factors, and/or genetic factors (classical or Bayesian).
-- Simulation of structured populations, where inter-individual variability can be partly explained by covariates.
+- Simulation of structured populations, where inter-individual variability can be partially explained by covariates, such as clinical or genetic factors.
-- Inference of model parameters in a structured population from data (classical or Bayesian).
+- Inference of model parameters in a structured population from measurements, clinical factors, and/or genetic factors (classical or Bayesian).
+- Dosing regimen optimisation and model-informed precision dosing (MIPD).

-This page provides tutorials and the API documentation for chi.
+This page provides tutorials to illustrate some of chi's functionality, and a detailed API documentation as a complete reference to all of chi's functions and classes.

 .. note::
-    Chi is being continuously further developed and improved.
+    Chi is being continuously developed and improved.
-    So if you find any bugs or have any suggestions for improvement please don't hesitate to reach out to us and share your feedback.
+    So if you find any bugs or have any suggestions for improvement, please don't hesitate to reach out to us and share your feedback.

 Install instructions
 --------------------

-Installing chi requires two steps: 1. installation of a c-library called sundials; and 2. installation of the python package.
+Installing chi requires two steps: 1. installation of a c-library called sundials; and 2. installation of chi.

 Step 1: Installation of sundials
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Chi uses the open source package Myokit to solve ordinary differential equations and compute their sensitivities efficiently.
-Myokit does this using a c-library called sundials.
+Chi uses the open source Python package Myokit_ to solve ordinary differential equations and compute their sensitivities efficiently.
+Myokit_ does this using a c-library called sundials.
 You can install sundials on your computer by entering the below commands in your terminal:

 - On Ubuntu, you can execute the below command to install sundials using ``apt-get``: